Rural Contractors New Zealand is committed to ensuring that its members

-The three accreditation areas along with applications, certificates and other information are shown below.
+The three accreditation areas along with applications, certificates and other information are shown below:

-Those rural contractors who have acheived one or more of the accreditation levels may include an Accreditation Certificate to that effect, which may be downloaded from the Members’ Area of this web site and MUST be acompanied by a printout for the “Find A Contractor” page, showing the member’s details.
+For those rural contractors who have achieved one or more of the accreditation levels; they may include in tenders for contracts an ‘Accreditation Certificate’.
+These can be downloaded from the Members’ Area of this website and MUST be accompanied by a printout for the “Find A Contractor” page – showing the member’s details.

 Become a Registered Contractor

 Registered Contractor is one that has undergone a significant independent audit to ensure that the contractor is meeting its statutory and regulatory responsibilities.
 This process is undertaken to reduce risk to clients and minimise their exposure to liability in employment, health and safety and other areas.

 The audit process is undertaken every five years and – in the event of the firm changing ownership – the new owners are required to sign a declaration that all of the items confirmed in the original audit are still in place.

 The process of becoming a Registered Contractor is not onerous – those contractors who are operating their business in a proper manner should have little difficulty complying.
 Details of what is covered in the audit are shown on the Accreditation Certificate.

 Qualified Contractor is where an owner, manager or employee – in a supervisory capacity – of a contracting firm holds a NZQA, Level 3, National Certificate in one or more skills offered to clients.

 The status is awarded solely on the achievement of the NZQA qualification and remains in place while the relevant employees are in the firm's employment.
 This process requires annual certification.